ro fr en es pt ar zh hi de

 The moment we took a break, sitting on the bench next to Andrei, the captain of the team, I couldn't help but ask him: “Andrei, why don't you talk with the boys of your team to make them concentrate more on the game?
 Don't you see you're getting nowhere?
 You never played so weak like you did today.”

-The answer I received was all about boast: “Nicu, these boys played by my side for years.
+In the answer I received is only praise: "Nicu, these boys played by my side for years.
 We know each other well.
 They also trust me, like I trust them.
 But if I don't play well, they notice and they don't struggle to better me.
 Don't you see that I also play like a rag today?
 That's why I can't ask them more than I ask from myself.
 When I'll perform a fine game and I won't lose that easily so many passes, only then I could lay claims to them.
 Otherwise, I can't do that.
-How could they follow me if I'm the one playing the weakest of all?”
+How could they follow me if I'm the one playing the weakest of all?"

 There are many leaders, and now I'm talking in general, who aren't that sincere and honest like Andrei is.
 They ask from people more than asking from themselves.
 Is this normal?
 Of course, I do realize that some who have leadership positions have the authority to intervene and implement various changes, to impose rules, to take decisions and demand the subordinates to obey them in order to achieve their goals.